NVISION Centers

 Symptoms include dry eyes and headaches, along with other kinds of strain that lead to overall fatigue.

-While you can make the recommended lifestyle and environmental changes recommended for CVS without a diagnosis, an optometrist or ophthalmologist will be able to tell you if CVS is impacting your vision, making a refraction error worse (like temporary myopia), and what else you can do about it, like using special blue light-filtering glasses or attending visual therapy sessions to protect your eyes.
+While you can make the recommended lifestyle and environmental changes recommended for Computer Vision Syndrome without a diagnosis, an optometrist or ophthalmologist will be able to tell you if CVS is impacting your vision, making a refraction error worse (like temporary myopia), and what else you can do about it, like using special blue light-filtering glasses or attending visual therapy sessions to protect your eyes.

 Young businesswoman using computer in dark office